Sricharan1112/FUTURE_PE_01/task1.md

 ## 🔹 Prompt System:

-This prompt structure can be reused for different local businesses by modifying:
+This prompt structure can be reused for different local businesses by changing:

-Business name
+- Business name
-Location
+- Location
-Services offered
+- Services
-Tone (friendly, professional, premium)
+- Tone (friendly, professional, premium)

 This makes the system scalable and effective for generating high-quality website content for multiple clients